evert/evert.github.com/_posts/http/2019-07-23-503-service-unavailable.md

 [`503 Service Unavailable`][1] is a status that a server can send when it is overloaded, or otherwise incapable of handling a request.
-Maybe the server is just bootin gup, or perhaps the application is partially down.
+Maybe the server is just booting up, or perhaps the application is partially down.

 When this status is returned, a server can optionally include a `Retry-After` header to tell a client when to try the request again.